Istrail-Lab/istrail-lab.github.io/Colin-README.md

 To commit your changes use the three buttoned icon underneath the explorer on the left hand side.
 This will open Git source control.
 Add a message to your commit and then press `Commit`.
 Then press `Sync Changes`.

-## Markdown Guide

-The [Markdown Guide](https://www.markdownguide.org/basic-syntax/) Page has much more detailed information about this, however, here's a quick summary of some basic things you can do in markdown.

-Headings are done by placing hashtags (`#`) before the text you want to make into a heading.
-Note: there must be a space between the hashtag and the text for it to be properly rendered.
-Adding more hashtags will make the heading smaller.

-Links are done by using the syntax `[link text](link url)`.
-See the Markdown Guide link above for an example.

-Images and videos are handled very similarly.
-To embed an image use the syntax `[alt text](relative path to image)`.
-Similarly, for local videos use the syntax `[alt text](relative path to video)`.
-Unfortunately, you can't directly embed YouTube videos, but you can still link to them.

-To make text italic surround it with `_`, such as _example_.
-To make text bold surround it with two `*`, such as **example**.
-To make text both bold and italic surround it in both two `*` and one underscore `_`, such as **_example_**.

-You can make bullet points by using `-` such as:

--   bullet
--   bullet
-    -   nested
-        -   nested again
--   bullet

-You can make a number list by using the number followed by a dot such as:

-1. one
-2. two
-3. three

-To format equations using LaTeX you can surround them using `$`.
-In-line equations use a single `$` while equations on a seperate line use two `$`.

-For example: $e^{i\pi} = -1$ and
-$$ \int x^2 \ dx = \frac{1}{3}x^3 + C $$

 # Making Edits

 ## Adding to the Site (Simple)